 Explores principles and methods of contemporary rhetorical criticism.
 Offered once every three years.

 CMST 262.
 Seminar in Organizational Communication 3 sem. hrs.

 Explores historical, contemporary and ideological approaches to the study and practice of organizational communication.
 Topics include: organizational culture, workplace relationships, participation and decision making, organizational change, organizational justice, and organizational communication consulting.
 Offered once every three years.

 CMST 296.
 Special Topics in Communication Studies 3 sem. hrs.

 Directed individual/group investigation of a selected topic or problem in communication and rhetorical studies.
 May be taken more than once when topics vary.
 Offered occasionally.
-Prereq: COMM 200 and COMM 201; approval of the associate dean for graduate studies.
-Film (FILM) UPPER DIVISION COURSES THAT MAY CARRY GRADUATE CREDIT:
+Prereq: COMM 200 and COMM 201; approval of the associate dean for araduate studies.

+Film (FILM)

-With approval of the adviser, one or more of the following film courses may be taken for graduate credit.
+With approval of the adviser, one or more of the following film courses may be taken for graduate

 FILM 110.
 History of Film 3 sem. hrs.